9. Mixture models and label switching with MCMC

 Label switching

 There are many reasons why a model may be nonidentifiable.
-In this case, we are seeing a manifestation of label switching (see section 5 of the Stan Manual).
+In this case, we are seeing a manifestation of label switching (see the Stan Manual.
 Before launching into label switching in this particular case, I emphasize that this is certainly not the only way models can be nonidentifiable, and I am presenting this as a case study on how to deal with a particular kind of nonidentifiability.
 If you are seeing nonidentifiability in your model, do not automatically assume that it is because of label switching.
 I also am going through this case study to demonstrate that even in fairly simple models (in this case, two cell populations, each characterized by their burst size and frequency), devilish problems can arise when trying to do inference.
 You need to be vigilant.

 In this mixture model, it is arbitrary which \((\alpha, b)\) pair we label as \((\alpha_1, b_1)\) or \((\alpha_2, b_2)\).
 We can switch the labels, and also change \(w\) to \(1-w\), and we have exactly the same posterior probability.
 To demonstrate that this is the case, I will generate the same grid of plots as above, but switch the appropriate labels and convert \(w\) to \(1-w\) for every \(w < 0.5\).
 (Note that this will not in general work, especially if the different modes from label switching overlap, and is not a good idea for analysis; I’m just doing it here to illustrate how label switching leads to nonidentifiability.)